Source: The Long-Term Costs of U.S. Care for Veterans of the Afghanistan and Iraq Wars, by Linda Bilmes (2021)

-But the commitment to veterans continues after the war ends.
+The commitment to veterans continues long after wars ends.
 Those who have been deployed to Afghanistan and Iraq are entitled to free or subsidized medical treatment for the rest of their lives.
 In addition, a significant percentage of them are eligible to receive lifelong compensation for disabilities stemming from their wartime service.
 Veterans of the current wars are also entitled to certain educational, housing, training and other benefits funded by government agencies outside the VA.

 Historically, the cost of caring for war veterans rises for several decades and peaks 30 to 40 years or more after a conflict, as veterans’ needs increase with age.
 This will be especially true for veterans of the current wars, who are already utilizing VA medical services and applying for disability benefits at much higher rates than in previous wars.

 Finally, there are significant other costs that will be borne by these veterans and their families.
 Family members of the injured often give up their jobs to become unpaid caregivers and self-employed service members lose income, for example.

-Although veterans’ care comprises the fourth largest category of government spending, the magnitude of Iraq and Afghanistan veterans’ costs is grossly understated in government projections.
+Although the U.S. has promised care for veterans throughout their lives, the magnitude of Iraq and Afghanistan veterans’ costs is grossly understated in government projections.
 There is no provision set aside to cover these future obligations and thus the U.S. risks shortchanging its veterans.

 The cost of caring for war veterans peaks 30 to 40 years after a conflict, but there are no provisions to cover these future obligations in current wars.

-Future medical and disability costs for Iraq and Afghanistan veterans will total between $600 billion and $1 trillion.
+Future medical and disability costs for Iraq and Afghanistan veterans will total between $2.2 trillion and $2.5 trillion.